isomorphic-git/isomorphic-git/.github/PULL_REQUEST_TEMPLATE.md

 # ⊱⋅──────⋅⊱ Contributing to isomorphic-git ⊰⋅──────⋅⊰

 Oh wow!
-Thanks for opening up the contributing file! :grin: :tada:
+Thanks for opening up Pull Request! :grin: :tada:

 You are very welcome here and any contribution is appreciated. :+1:

 ## New feature checklists :sparkles:️
-I'm honestly documenting these steps just so I don't forget them myself.
+(This is the same as the stuff in the CONTRIBUTING.md file)

 To add an argument to an existing command: